-All staff will be enabled to listen and understand the lived experience of children and children/ young people by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.
+All staff will be enabled to listen and understand the lived experience of students by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.
+At Uffculme School, we have a number of students who are non-verbal or pre-verbal and always ensure appropriate strategies are used to give every student a voice.

-It also means that where early help is appropriate, the designated safeguarding lead/deputy will liaise with other agencies and completing an interagency assessment as appropriate.
-If required to, all staff will support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
+It also means that where early help is appropriate, the Designated Safeguarding Lead/Deputy will liaise with other agencies and complete an inter-agency assessment as appropriate.
+If required to, all staff will support other agencies and professionals in an Early Help Assessment (EHA), in some cases acting as the lead practitioner.

-Early help cases will be kept under constant review, and if the child's situation does not improve/ is getting worse, consideration will be given to a referral to children's social care for assessment for statutory services.
+Early help cases will be kept under constant review, and if the child's situation does not improve/ is getting worse, consideration will be given to a referral to children's social care for assessment for statutory services in order to escalate the child's case.